DE Ferrell goes 4th to Raiders, admits 'surprise'

 The Raiders select Clelin Ferrell with the No. 4 pick in the NFL draft and some fans seem confused over the selection.

 Ferrell suffered a torn ACL as a high school senior and redshirted his freshman year at Clemson due to a hand injury.
-He did not miss a game in his next three years at Death Valley.
+He did not miss a game in his next three seasons in Death Valley.

 Jacobs, meanwhile, fills a need created by Marshawn Lynch, who reportedly is leaning toward retirement rather than re-signing with his hometown team.
 The Raiders added Isaiah Crowell in free agency, but Jacobs projects more as a three-down back.